 The function of CISO - Director of Information Security Division - is managing the cyber security activity in BRD Groupe Société Générale.
-Information Security Division is the governance and the level 2 team for Information Security.
-One team (SOC) is dedicated for operational security and is equivalent to level one support.
+Information Security Division is the governance and the second level of defense team for Information Security.
+One team (SOC) is dedicated for operational security and is equivalent to first level of support.
 The SOC team is reporting to the Chief Technical Officer, Head of Infrastructure Production and Operations Department.